josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 Recently, I saw a post on Bluesky that did not sit well with me at all.
 I'm not going to link to it directly or mention the author, because I don't want to direct any negativity their way.
 That's not why I'm writing this.

-I _do_, however, want to respond to the core of what was said (and which some were agreeing with).
+I _do_, however, want to respond to what was said (and which some were agreeing with).
 That core sentiment of the post was this:

 > Somebody who generates websites using AI prompting is also a web developer.
 The qualification is "do you build websites", there are no other qualifications.